 What are the rights of the data subject?

-As owners of the data, data subjects are granted rights by the GDPR, which can be exercised under certain conditions.
+As data owners, data subjects are granted rights by the GDPR, which can be exercised under certain conditions.
 Here are the 8 rights given to them:

 1. The right to access (Article 15)